Compressed air dryer: Freon-based refrigerated compressed-air dryers

 These dryers derive their cooling from a closed cycle refrigeration system based around one of three commercial refrigerants, R-22, R-134a or R410a.
 The refrigeration system these dryers use is similar to home and commercial air conditioning systems.
 The schematic shown to the right illustrates a typical Freon-based refrigerated compressed air dryer.

 Freon-based refrigerated compressed air dryers generally consist of a heat exchanger that is similar to a water cooled after cooler.
 Instead of using water as the coolant, liquid CFC fills the shell of the heat exchanger.
-The liquid CFC is maintained at a pressure that allows it to boil at 3 °C (38 °F).
-After the CFC boils, the vapor is drawn through the suction line into a compressor, which compresses the CFC to a high pressure and high temperature.
+The liquid CFC is maintained at a pressure that allows it to boil at 3 C. After the CFC boils, the vapor is drawn through the suction line into a compressor, which compresses the CFC to a high pressure and high temperature.
 The high pressure/temperature CFC is cooled in the condenser and relaxes into its liquid state.
 The liquid is reintroduced into the heat exchanger via the metering device and a closed refrigeration cycle is formed.
 When the compressed air passes through the heat exchanger, it is cooled to the temperature of the boiling CFC.
 As the compressed air is cooled, it loses its ability to retain moisture and the water vapor condenses onto the inside of the exchanger tube.

 Variations on this basic design include units equipped with reheating exchangers, which are intended to improve efficiency.
 In these cases, the cooled compressed air is reheated by the incoming air.

 Oil and water vapors in compressed air must have cooled to their dew point (become aerosols) before the coalescing filter can operate effectively.
-Refrigerated compressed air dryers typically have a Remaining Oil Content of 6 mg/m3.
+Refrigerated compressed air dryers typically have a remaining oil content of 6 mg/m^{3}.

-Refrigerated compressed air dryers with internal cold coalescing filters are rated to leave the remaining oil content as low as 0.008 mg/m3, which is far less than coalescing filters that are downstream of air dryers, because the cooled compressed air is reheated by the incoming air.
+Refrigerated compressed air dryers with internal cold coalescing filters are rated to leave the remaining oil content as low as 0.008 mg/m^{3}, which is far less than coalescing filters that are downstream of air dryers, because the cooled compressed air is reheated by the incoming air.
 Larger refrigerant dryers have air-to-air heat exchanger between warm incoming air and chilled outgoing air.
 Cooled oil and water fogs coalesce much better in a coalescing filter at the cold temperatures than one in the warmer oil and water vapors located downstream of the air dryer air-to-air heat exchanger.